adl212/NitroTypeBot/README.md

 -------------------------------------------------------------------------------------------------
 IMPORTANT NOTES ABOUT THE BOT:
-By using this bot, you are taking responsibility on whatever effects on your Nitro Type account will happen by using the bot.
+By using these programs, you are taking responsibility on whatever effects on your Nitro Type account will happen by using the program.
 There is no way I can steal your account and I simply don't want to.
 Does not work on online compilers!
 Must use python compilers that are downloaded!